publications

 Preface and templates

-The rulebook contains:
+The rulebook model contains:

-• a range of control questions
+• business, governance, legal, and technical check lists with a range of control questions

-• code of conduct templates
+• an ethical maturity model for defining a code of conduct

 Earlier versions:

 The first Rulebook for a fair data economy was published on 30 June 2020 (version 1.1), and updated on 11 January 2021 (1.2), on 13 August 2021 (1.3) and published also in Finnish, updated on 20 April 2022 (1.4).
 Version 2.0 was published in English on 31 August 2022, in Finnish on 7 December 2022 and in French on 13 June 2023.
+Version 3.0 with the title Rulebook model for a fair data economy was published in English on 6 February 2025.

-The version 1.2 of the Rulebook was published in Portuguese by the SPMS – Shared Services of the Ministry of Health in Portugal on 10 March 2021 and updated 30 March 2021:
+The version 1.2 of the Rulebook was published in Portuguese by the SPMS – Shared Services of the Ministry of Health in Portugal on 10 March 2021 and updated 30 March 2021: Manual para uma Economia Equitativa de Dados (1.2, PDF) and Manual para uma Economia Equitativa de Dados (1.2, Word)

-The Rulebook Template has been actively contributed to by Olli Pitkänen (editor, 1001 Lakes Oy), Sami Jokela (1001 Lakes Oy), Marko Turpeinen (1001 Lakes Oy), Viivi Lähteenoja (1001 Lakes), Jyrki Suokas (Sitra), Juhani Luoma-Kyyny (editor, Sitra), Saara Malkamäki (Sitra), Anna Wäyrynen (Sitra and Adesso Nordics Oy), Jorma Yli-Jaakkola (Borenius Attorneys Ltd and Lexia Attorneys Ltd), Otto Lindholm (Dottir Attorneys Ltd), Jani Koskinen (University of Turku), Jussi Mäkinen (Technology Industries of Finland), Kai Kuohuva (TietoEVRY Oyj, Fortum Oyj), Jutta Suksi (VTT), Jari Juhanko (Aalto University), Kari Hiekkanen (Aalto University), Antti Kettunen (TietoEVRY Oyj), Petri Laine (Hybrida), Kari Uusitalo (Business Finland), Pekka Mäkelä (University of Helsinki), Meri Valtiala (The Human Colossus Foundation), Anna-Mari Rusanen (Ministry of Finance), and Sari Isokorpi (Medifilm Oy).
+This version is also significantly based on previous versions with the contribution of Sami Jokela (1001 Lakes Oy), Jyrki Suokas (Sitra), Juhani Luoma-Kyyny (Sitra), Saara Malkamäki (Sitra), Anna Wäyrynen (Sitra and Adesso Nordics Oy), Antti Poikola (Sitra and Technology Industries of Finland), Jorma Yli-Jaakkola (Borenius Attorneys Ltd and Lexia Attorneys Ltd), Otto Lindholm (Dottir Attorneys Ltd), Jani Koskinen (University of Turku), Jussi Mäkinen (Technology Industries of Finland), Kai Kuohuva (TietoEVRY Oyj, Fortum Oyj), Jutta Suksi (VTT), Jari Juhanko (Aalto University), Kari Hiekkanen (Aalto University), Antti Kettunen (TietoEVRY Oyj), Petri Laine (Hybrida), Kari Uusitalo (Business Finland), Pekka Mäkelä (University of Helsinki), Meri Valtiala (The Human Colossus Foundation), Anna-Mari Rusanen (Ministry of Finance), and Sari Isokorpi (Medifilm Oy).

-The Data Security Operating Model has been created on the initiative of Digipooli (Technology Industries of Finland), the organization of the Service Security, and with the support of The National Emergency Supply Agency.
+The Data Security Operating Model has been created on the initiative of Digipooli (Technology Industries of Finland), the organisation of the Service Security, and with the support of The National Emergency Supply Agency.
 The Data Security Operating Model has been developed by 1001 Lakes Oy’s experts Olli Pitkänen, Sami Jokela and Marko Turpeinen and Digipooli’s pool secretary Antti Nyqvist.
 Digipooli members have actively participated in the work by presenting their views in workshops and commenting on the model.

 Images: Topias Dean, Sitra

-© Sitra 2022, Creative Commons 4.0 CC-BY
+© Sitra 2025, Creative Commons 4.0 CC BY

-Part 1: why and how to use a rulebook
+Part 1: Why and how to use a rulebook?

 1. Introduction to Part 1